omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 nedResources (A):: all currently known NED types msgResources (A):: all currently known message types

-NOTE: In additon to the above variables, all keys found in the template.properties file are added automatically to the context as a template variable.
+NOTE: In addition to the above variables, all keys found in the template.properties file are added automatically to the context as a template variable.

-=== Appendix B: Functions, Classes and Macros avaiable from Templates
+=== Append.
+B: Functions, Classes and Macros available from Templates

 iif(condition, valueIfTrue, valueIfFalse)::
    Inline if.
 The FreeMarker language does not have a conditional operator